FIF election: FIFPro suspends Ivory Coast for not supporting Drogba's candidacy | Goal.com

 On Thursday, the FIFPro in a letter signed by its President Philippe Piat announced the suspension of the Ivorian Footballers Association as its member and immediately loses all its rights.

-In their response the following day, AFI disclosed that they acted in the best interest of Ivorian footballers as Drogba seeks his first endorsement for the presidential election.
+In their response on Friday, AFI disclosed that they acted in the best interest of Ivorian footballers as Drogba seeks his first endorsement for the election.

 "By correspondence dated July 23, 2020, the President and the Secretary General of the International Federation of Professional Footballers (FIFPro) announced that they had taken the decision to suspend the Association des Footballeurs Ivoiriens (AFI) "from all its rights as a member of Fifpro," AFI wrote on its website.